Political Thought and Literature

-Study the writings of political philosophers from ancient, medieval, and modern eras, focusing on their understandings of human nature and the purpose of government.
+Study the writings of political philosophers, poets, and orators from ancient, medieval, and modern eras, focusing on their understandings of human nature and the purpose of government.
 Learn how each has influenced the American political tradition.

-Explore the meaning and history of American constitutionalism from the Founding through the Civil War, the rise of progressivism, and the growth of the administrative state.
-Analyze the current debate over the meaning of liberty and the proper role of government.
+Explore the meaning and history of American constitutionalism from the Founding through the Civil War, the rise of progressivism, and the growth of the modern administrative state.
+Analyze the profound and crucial debate over the meaning of liberty and the proper role of American government.

 Learn how to apply the principles of free government and advance the cause of constitutionalism and liberty in the context of ever-changing circumstances in American society and around the world.

 This category requires students take the 1-credit cornerstone course, The Art of Governing, and a total of three other 3-credit Statecraft elective courses, for a required ten credits of course work in Statecraft.
 As in the other categories, the Statecraft category also offers various 1-credit electives.